 Lis spoke at local American Legions, Kiwanis banquets, and so forth during the winter.
 His travels took him to places such as Cleveland, Akron, Ashtabula, Youngstown and other cities around Ohio.
 Joe soon realized the perils of the banquet circuit.
 "I have to be careful about eating all the fattening foods that they serve.
 I have to watch my playing weight.
 But the problem there is that I don't know what my playing weight is.
 I never play."

-Joseph Anthony Lis changed major league organizations again at the end of 1977.
-He was sold to the expansion Seattle Mariners for $175,000 in December of 1976.
+Joseph Anthony Lis changed major league organizations again at the end of 1976.
+Lis was taken in the American League expansion draft by the brand new Seattle Mariners with the 46th pick in November of 1976.
 While he began the year in Seattle, he returned to Toledo in May.
 Although Lis was the league's MVP the previous year, it took some time for him to get going.
 He started out with only one hit in his first 24 at-bats before going on a 13-for-38 run, raising his average to .226.
-Seattle proved to be the last whistle stop of his nine-year major league tour.
+Seattle proved to be the last whistle stop of his eight-year major league tour.
 Joe played in only nine games with Seattle that season.
-He played one game at first base, four at second and pinch hit four pinch hit times.
 He finished with a .231 average, no homers and a solitary run batted in.
-Joseph Anthony Lis's career totals read .233, with 32 homers and 96 runs batted in.

 Lis finally retired from professional ball in 1981 after toiling for seventeen seasons.
 Joe tried several occupations to support his family.
 Still, he could never stray far from his love for baseball.
 All he ever wanted to be was a big league player.
 As a rookie when he learned that his picture was on a Topps bubble gum card, he wrote a letter of thanks to the company and asked for 25 copies, COD.
 Topps sent a note that they were for free.
 "I get that kid feeling every time that I think about it," he recalled.